profunktor/dorado/README.md

 The main idea behind golden tests is to make it as explicitly as possible when we are breaking the JSON protocol, either by changing or deleting a field, or by adding new event or removing an existing one.

-So the goal is to keep it simple and have meaningful diffs when submitting a PR that breaks the protocol one way or another.
+Ideally, we would achieve this goal by keeping it simple and have meaningful diffs when submitting a PR that breaks the protocol one way or another.

 ## Dependencies